aprilchia/ADS-507-Final-Team-Project/README.md

 4. Enter your personal MySQL username and password in code block #5 and #21.
 5. Allow the pipeline to run to completion.
 6. The output net_profit table can be viewed in the database.
+7. The [Tableau Workbook](https://github.com/aprilchia/ADS-507-Final-Team-Project/blob/main/Tableau.twbx) can be downloaded to generate a graph to visualize net profit.

 ## Pipeline Monitoring
 * Logging: INFO messages are incorporated to show successful steps.
 ERROR messages highlight issues and stops the execution of the pipeline to help diagnose the issue.